Round-winged Bluet. Rondevlerkbloutjie.

 Family Coenagrionidae Kirby, 1890

 Very small sized, bright blue and black with rounded wings, distinctive round black pterostigmas with blue margins.

 - Face is light blue and black.
 Labrum is blue and the postclypeus black.
 Top of the head is black.
 Postocular spots are bright blue crescent-shaped.

 - Synthorax is blue.
 Middorsal stripes of the synthorax are black with thin blue antihumeral stripes and thick black humeral stripes on either side.
 Sides of the synthorax are light blue.

-- Wings are clear with round wingtips and the round pterostigmas with black centre and bright blue border (sides and hind margin).
+- Wings are clear with round wingtips and the round pterostigmas with black center and bright blue border (sides and hind margin).

 - Greenish blue to light brown.
 Very small postocular spots.

 - Grey to black abdomen with the same markings as the male.
 Black pterostigmas have a pale blue border.

 - Africallagma sapphirinum, Sapphire Bluet, has a more distinctive bright sapphire blue colour.